Mamas and Papas Armadillo review: I was sent the Mamas and Papas stroller in exchange for my honest opinion.

 My Thoughts on the Mamas & Papas Armadillo

 I needed a compact stroller to take on our recent holiday, and it transpires they’re like buses.
-While I was waiting for a different product to be delivered, this one became available and due to timescales I was delighted to be receive this in time for our travels.
+While I was waiting for a different product to be delivered, this one became available and due to timescales I was delighted to be receive this Mamas Papas stroller in time for our travels.

-Sadly, when the other stroller finally arrived, my elder daughter immediately took to it over the Mamas & Papas Armadillo.
+Sadly, when the other product finally arrived, my elder daughter immediately took to it over the Mamas & Papas Armadillo.
 Why?
 It’s pink.

 It’s not just me who likes a pretty stroller as an accessory!